 What RFC-0024 Actually Requires

-The Three Documents That Must Convert to OSCAL
+The Three Documents That Must Convert to OSCAL (Class D Providers)

-The Distinction Between Existing and New Providers
+The Distinction Between Classes and Authorization Types

-Annual Assessments After the Deadline
+Annual Assessments After the Compliance Milestone

 The gap between capability and adoption in 2025 tells you something specific about where the conversion risk lives for most teams.